 “It’s been very much a learning process for me, but I’ve discovered that a lot of sustainability directors come from business backgrounds,” says Manly.
 “To me, all of sustainability is on a learning curve.
 There’s so much research to be done in the field that I was able to fit in fairly quickly with sustainability directors at other universities, sharing best practices and discussing the challenges we’re facing at our respective universities.”

 OCES was established in 2008 to help guide IIT in becoming “the most sustainable urban university campus in the United States.”
 The IIT Campus Sustainability Plan 2010-2020 outlines core themes in sustainability, target project areas, and corresponding action plans that OCES continues to implement.
 Current team members include five project coordinators: Medrano, who joined OCES in 2012 and is pursuing a professional master’s degree in structural engineering, heads green buildings efforts; Stephen Pepper (BA 5th year), another two-year OCES veteran, heads emissions projects; John Spearman, who joined OCES last year and is pursuing dual master’s degrees in business administration and environmental management/sustainability, oversees efforts in water, landscaping, and transportation; Sunny Patel (MAE 5th year) handles outreach and education and identifies grant opportunities for the office; and Tim Weaver (BA 3rd year), who joined OCES in January, heads efforts in waste/food management.
-OCES’s only other full-time employee, Maram Falk (AE/ME ‘06), serves as resource efficiency manager, overseeing all of the energy and utilities projects and efficiency work, in addition to helping Manly manage some day-to-day activity in the office.
+OCES’s only other full-time employee, Maram Falk (AE/ME ‘06), serves as resource efficiency manager, overseeing all of the energy and utility projects and efficiency work, in addition to helping Manly manage some day-to-day activity in the office.

 In a group interview shortly before the start of the 2014-15 academic year, Manly and his project coordinators summarized major ongoing and new OCES efforts: